Cheshire1922/AG-GIMIMods/README.md

 I will post my OC mods for a certain anime game here, use with https://github.com/SilentNightSound/GI-Model-Importer

 No one has been banned yet from modding but if it ever happens, we are not responsible

+use on a private server :)

-Join the Discord for more mods/help/chat https://discord.gg/agmg
+Join the Discord for more mods, help or just chatting https://discord.gg/agmg